 It probably wouldn’t take much to convince you it is frigid cold up here.
 See above right, Monica huddled in the Jeep with ineffective beanie (purchased from the visitor center under pretenses it would help keep her warm).
 It was a balmy 40 degrees when we arrived in the late afternoon, and dropped to below freezing at sunset.

-Because the air is thin up there, Ryan felt like a drunk about to pass out the entire time.
-Not that you should worry, though: We witnessed a gaggle of college students practice dance routines in tank tops, so we’re perhaps confessing our age-induced lameness.
+Ryan felt like a drunk about to pass out the entire time.
+Not that you should worry, though: We witnessed a gaggle of college students practice dance routines in tank tops, so we’re probably just old and lame.

 Sunset is spectacular up here.
 There is that perfect moment when the clouds turn pink and the horizon catches fire, and the crowds come out to commence the day.
 If you arrive an hour or so early you will have the best opportunity to park your car in line with a great view.